-a relatively long history of scientific studies in this area and several syntheses of their evidence (Tables 1 & 2; Supplementary Data 1).
+There is thus renewed public and policy demand for more information about whether wastewater and runoff pollution pose a colonisation and infection risk to open water recreational water users - demand which is only likely to grow as climate change alters rainfall patterns in ways that put additional pressure on water and waste management infrastructure (Gogien et al., 2023; Hensyl et al., 2024; OFWAT, 2008).
+To some extent, this demand has already been met with a relatively long history of scientific studies in this area and several syntheses of their evidence (Tables 1 & 2; Supplementary Information 1).
 These syntheses include a systematic review conducted by members of our own team between 2013 and 2018 (Leonard et al., 2018a), which synthesised evidence from non-randomised and randomised studies available at the time (last searches conducted 2015).
-The meta-analyses emerging from this review found associations between recreational exposure to seawater and experiencing symptoms of any infection (odds ratio (OR) = 1.86, 95 % confidence interval (CI): 1.31 to 2.64, P = 0.001), ear infections specifically (OR = 2.05, 95 % CI: 1.49 to 2.82, P < 0.001), and gastrointestinal infections specifically (OR = 1.29, 95 % CI: 1.12 to 1.49, P < 0.001).
-A more recent systematic review (Russo et al., 2020) also quantified the association between recreational exposure to open water and indicators of gastrointestinal infection, and found an even stronger association (particularly in freshwater).
+The meta-analyses emerging from this review found associations between recreational exposure to seawater and experiencing symptoms of any infection (odds ratio (OR) = 1.86, 95% confidence interval (CI): 1.31 to 2.64, P = 0.001), ear infections specifically (OR = 2.05, 95% CI: 1.49 to 2.82, P < 0.001), and gastrointestinal infections specifically (OR = 1.29, 95% CI: 1.12 to 1.49, P < 0.001).
+A more recent systematic review (Russo et al., 2020) also quantified the association between recreational exposure to seawater and freshwater and indicators of gastrointestinal infection, and found an even stronger association (particularly in freshwater).

 These syntheses support the notion that bathing in open water is associated with infection, and in particular have highlighted that the strongest associations are likely to be found in high-contact activities such as swimming and surfing (Russo et al., 2020).
 Nonetheless, as well as being at least 5 years out of date, these syntheses have focused on studies that compare groups not exposed to open water with those exposed to it (which are the most numerous in the literature) and (probably due to the resulting scale of the synthesis task) make concessions on several key stages of the systematic review process.
 Whilst understandable, this limits the extent to which they can be used to assess the evidence for a relationship specifically between exposure to wastewater and runoff pollution and infections.
-It also limits their scope to explore which sub-exposures/outcomes are most strongly associated with wastewater and runoff pollution, and the extent to which any relationships found are likely to causative.
+It also limits their scope to explore which sub-exposures/outcomes are most strongly associated with wastewater and run-off pollution, and the extent to which any relationships found are likely to causative.
 Here, we propose a more focussed but more detailed systematic review of the evidence relating to the role of wastewater and runoff pollution in infection in recreational open water users specifically, incorporating the latest evidence.

-1.2.
-Rationale for the systematic review
+Motivation for the systematic review

-1.2.1.
 Shifting towards a more direct assessment of the role of wastewater and runoff pollution